iampolireddy/Data_structures-and_Algorithms_Java/README.md

+                                                                Data Structures and Algorithms

-                                                              Data structures and Algorithums
+Data structures : the way of oraganizing data.

-Data structures : the way of oraganizing data Algorthiums     : set of instructions to solve particular task
+Algorthiums     : set of instructions to solve particular task.
 _____________________________________________________________________________________________________________________________________________________________________

 Complexity :